nottaro/littleroot/content/11Economics/marketfailure.md

 ### Private Goods
 - Rivalrous in consumption
+	- Consumption by one person reduces its availability for someone else
 - Excludable in consumption
+	- It is possible to exclude people from using the good
+	- Usually achieved by charging a price
+	- People who refuse to or cannot pay the price are excluded
+- Since most goods are rivalrous, and excludable, most goods are private goodds

 ### Public Goods
 - Goods that are non-rival and non-excludable are also known as pure public goods